Tourniquet: Surgical non-pneumatic tourniquet

-In knee replacement

-The current body of evidence suggests if a tourniquet is used in knee replacement surgery, it probably increases the risk of severe side effects and postoperative pain.
-The evidence did not show any clear benefit on patient function, treatment success, or quality of life.

 Emergency tourniquets

+Emergency tourniquets differ from surgical tourniquets as are they are used in military combat care, emergency medicine, and accident situations where electrical power is not available, and may need to be applied by an assisting person or self-applied by the injured person.
+Emergency tourniquets are assessed for their effectiveness of hemorrhage control, pulse stoppage distal to the tourniquet, time to stop bleeding, total blood loss, and applied pressure.
+However, their design and safe use should be considered as it relates to nerve injury, reperfusion injury, soft tissue injury, and pain.

+Early implementation of non-pneumatic tourniquet use in the nineteenth century for non-amputation surgical procedures often resulted in reports of permanent and temporary limb paralysis, nerve injuries, and other soft-tissue injuries.
+As a result, pneumatic tourniquets were developed for surgery, where the applied pressure and pressure gradients can be controlled, minimized, and controlled, and thereby minimize the risk of tourniquet related injuries.

+Pneumatic emergency tourniquet

+Emergency military tourniquet

+The Emergency & Military Tourniquet (EMT) is an example of a pneumatic tourniquet developed for safe use in pre-hospital or military settings.
+In a study that evaluated 5 emergency tourniquet systems for use in the Canadian Forces, the EMT was one of the most effective tourniquets and caused the least pain.
+In another study comparing the effectiveness of 3 emergency tourniquet systems, while all devices were effective in both hemorrhage control and stopping blood flow, the EMT also performed the best for shortest time to stop blood flow, lowest total blood loss, and required the least amount of pressure to stop blood flow.

+Non-pneumatic emergency tourniquet

 Silicone ring auto-transfusion tourniquet

 The silicone ring auto-transfusion tourniquet (SRT/ATT/EED), or surgical auto-transfusion tourniquet (HemaClear), is a simple to use, self-contained, mechanical tourniquet that consists of a silicone ring, stockinet, and pull straps that results in the limb being exsanguinated and occluded within seconds of application.
 The tourniquet can be used for limb procedures in the operating room, or in emergency medicine as a means to stabilize a patient until further treatment can be applied.

 Combat application tourniquet

 The combat application tourniquet (CAT) was developed by Ted Westmoreland.
 It is used by the U.S. and coalition militaries to provide soldiers a small and effective tourniquet in field combat situations.
 It is also used in the UK by NHS ambulance services, along with some UK fire and rescue services.
 The unit utilizes a windlass with a locking mechanism and can be self-applied.
 The CAT has been adopted by military and emergency personnel around the world.